top of page

 It was the title of the station's midday newscasts with

 various local interviews and local events.
-Westbrook was formerly News Director at WDZ(AM) in Decatur during the mid to late 1960s.
+Westbrook was formerly the News Director at WDZ(AM) in Decatur during the mid to late 1960s.

 Jerry Slabe